mevdschee/php-crud-api/README.md

 By defining a 'record_filter' function that returns an array of filters you can support a multi-tenant database.
 When you add a 'company_id' column to every table and let 'record_filter' function return ```array('company_id,eq,1')``` you can limit access to records from company 1.
-The returned filter is added to read, update and delete commands (not to create).
+The returned filter is added to list, read, update and delete commands.
+NB: You still have to make sure only allowed values are sent when creating new records.

 ## Sanitizing input